archatas/django_docker/README.md

 ## 8. Create analogous scripts for staging, production, and test environments

 Copy `build_local.sh` to `build_staging.sh`, `build_production.sh`, and `build_test.sh` and change the environment variables analogously.

+## 9. Feedback

+If you have any feedback about the boilerplate code or this README file, please open new issues.